nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

     # Print the topic and message ID
     print(f"topic={message.topic()}, offset={message.offset()}")

-    # Kafka message value as a Base64-encoded string
+    # Kafka message value as a JSON dictionary encoded as a string or byte array
     value = message.value()
 ```